liquicode/jsongin/readme.md

 Furthermore, many of the other implementation I tried did not support many more MongoDB query features
 	beyond basic comparisons.

 I needed it.
 I couldn't find it.
 So I built it.
-And here it is.
+Here it is.

 Goals
 ---------------------------------------------------------------------

-- Full compatibility with MongoDB queries.
+- Full compatibility and accuracy with MongoDB Query syntax.
 - Generate SQL queries for relational/hybrid databases.
 - Fast, easy to use, low overhead, and minimal (no) dependencies.